Toby56/electron-seamless-titlebar-tutorial/README.md

 renderer.js
 ```

-For the moment we'll just need a `css` file for our styles, call it `style.css`.
+For the moment we'll just need to add a `css` file for our styles, call it `style.css`.

 Next we'll open `index.html` and make some modifications.
 We'll wrap all the main content in it's own `<div id="main">` element and put all the text under the heading in a `<p>` element.